WeibingChen17/media_manager/Readme.md

 * ~~p0 fix: registerred app database/collection are not updated~~
 * p0 fix: You cannot always open a thread for each folder
 * p1 fix: error message from logging: keyerror: 'host'; reason: logging from other library
+* p0 fix: when file is being download, the indexed info is wrong, e.g., ipx 388
+* p0 fix: when file is being download, multiple entries may be created, e.g., ipz 400
+* p0 fix: search `ipz 400`, could not find ipz400.avi
+    * missing suffix avi

 # log
 * [Sat 15 Feb 2020 10:57:13 PM PST] start testing